tangsiwei0831/portofolio/_Bugs/Apache Beam.md

 # Structure
 Airflow template pipeline consists of three files
 * Airflow file for creating DAGS to schedule tasks
-* YAML file for as he input configuration for airflow job, including table schema, DAG name etc
+* YAML file for as the input configuration for airflow job, including table schema, DAG name etc
-* Dataflow file which is called by airflow file to create tasks
+* Dataflow file which is called by airflow file to implement tasks

 # Cmommon Knowledge
 data pipeline has two types, stream and batch.
 Steaming data pipeline is real time and bacth data pipeline is scheduled.
 Therefore, to update DAG, streaming pipeline needs to be switched off but batch does not need.